1. Copyright protection is automatic:

 9. Copyright ownership of work produced at Curtin University:

 As a general rule, Curtin owns the copyright in teaching and administrative materials that staff produce as part of their normal employment.
 Academic staff and students normally own the copyright in scholarly publications, art works, assignments, etc. that they produce.
-Further information is in Intellectual Property – Ownership and Commercialisation Policy and Procedures.
+Further information is in Intellectual Property Policy and Intellectual Property Procedures.

 10. Copyright in other countries: